retrocomputacion/retrobbs/readme.md

 ---
 # 6.5 Temporal directory
-The path preset `temp` is used by the BBS or its plugins to store temporal files.
+The path preset `temp` is used by the BBS or it's plugins to store temporal files.

-Currently, the file browser, the SID streaming function and the _CSDb_ and _file-hunter_ plugins make use of this path.
+Currently, only the SID streaming function makes use of this path.

 If you're running the BBS from a Raspberry Pi or other SBC that uses an SD card as main storage we recommend creating a RAM disk and point the `temp` path to it.
 This will reduce the wear on your SD card.